 Chemistry Engineering

-The Chemical & Engineering Foundation Year is a free, one-year intensive academic programme designed for UK students who are passionate about studying Chemistry, Engineering Science, or Materials Science but may have faced personal or educational barriers that make it difficult to achieve the standard entry grades required for Oxford.
+The Chemical & Engineering Foundation Year is an intensive, one-year academic programme offered free to UK students.
+It is tailored for those interested in Chemistry, Engineering Science, or Materials Science who may have faced personal or educational obstacles that made meeting Oxford’s standard entry requirements challenging.

-This course acts as a stepping stone between school and Oxford’s academically demanding undergraduate programmes.
-It aims to give students the knowledge, skills, and confidence needed to succeed at university level.
+Serving as a bridge between school and Oxford’s demanding undergraduate courses, this foundation year equips students with the essential knowledge, practical skills, and confidence needed to excel at university level.

 A Typical Week